Lierrmm/iw4x-map-porting-utility/README.md

 This is a modification to the [original](https://github.com/XLabsProject/iw4x-map-porting-utility) to support COD4 1.8 instead of 1.7.

-If you use COD4 1.8, use the original.
+If you use COD4 1.7, use the original instead.

 # ![iw4-mpu](Resources/cardicon_porterjustice.png) IW4x Map Porting Utility